front-end-intermediate/Hooks/README.md

 ### Code Sandbox Exercises

-1. Create a Room component with a “lightswitch” button and some text describing “The room is lit” or “The room is dark”.
+1. Create a Room component with a "lightswitch" button and some text describing "The room is lit" or "The room is dark".
 Clicking the button should toggle the light on and off, and update the text.
 Use the useState hook to store the lightswitch state.

 ```css
 html,